chromeos/chromeos.dev/pages/en/web/index.md

 ## Powerful desktop Progressive Web Apps

-Built and enhanced with modern APIs to deliver compiled app-like capabilities, reliability, and installability, desktop [Progressive Web Apps](https://web.dev/what-are-pwas/) (PWAs) are the best way to deliver your web app for Chrome OS.
+Built and enhanced with modern APIs to deliver desktop-app like capabilities, reliability, and installability, desktop [Progressive Web Apps](https://web.dev/what-are-pwas/) (PWAs) are the best way to deliver your web app for Chrome OS.
 Building a PWA allows Chrome OS users to install your app and have it show up in the launcher, pin it to the shelf, even use it to open files directly from the Files app.
 Almost all Chrome OS devices support touch and many support styluses, giving you even more powerful capabilities to explore.

 The [PWA Checklist](https://web.dev/pwa-checklist/) is a good place to get started.
 In fact, the site you're on right now is a PWA!
 It's also [fully open sourced](https://github.com/chromeos/chromeos.dev) to share tools and best practices you can use when building a Progressive Web App.